Arranging a Funeral

 Whether a death is sudden or expected, we understand the various difficulties, both emotional and practical, that families may encounter.

 It is our aim to support and guide families through the necessary funeral arrangements.
-Families can contact us by telephone or by coming into the office on York Road.
+Families can contact us by telephone or email and arrangements can be made for them to be visited at their homes or for them to visit us at either our York Road or Balby office.

 When making funeral arrangements, it is usually the next of kin or a close relative who takes responsibility for signing the official documents which allow the funeral to take place.